takingnames/namedrop-protocol-spec/README.md

 `priority` are both integers.

 When setting `value` for a record, the template variable `{{host}}` can be used.
-It will be replaced with the actual host value.
+It will be replaced with the actual host value when the server evaluates the record.
 This is particularly useful for things like DKIM and ACME challenge records.

-**`POST /get-records`**
+## `POST /get-records`

 Retrieves current records.
+This could be done via DNS, but it's convenient to provide it as part of the NameDrop API to make things easier for clients.

 The request is JSON in the following format: